I Saw Her Standing There Chords | The Beatles Guitar Lesson

 | A | A | B7 | B7 | A7 | A7 |

-This ten-bar section begins on IV, as many bridges do, then moves up to V before resolving back to IV, maintaining the tension.
+This ten-bar section begins on IV, as many bridges do, then climbs to V before resolving back to IV, keeping the tension alive.

 The IV – V movement ranks #2 on my top 10 chord progressions list—and for good reason.
 This bridge perfectly showcases its power.

-One final progression worth mentioning (though you’ll probably never play it) is the solo section:
+One final chord progression worth mentioning (though you’ll probably never play it) is the solo section:

 | E7 | E7 | E7 | E7 |